gooddata/gooddata-ui-sdk/docs/sdk-dev.md

 #### Testing strategy

 1. Unit tests to verify all the non-React code.
 We don't have to aim for 100% coverage.
-Trivial code that does not implement essential algorithms does not have to be tested (e.g. like people should not be testing getters and setters).
+Trivial code that does not implement essential algorithms does not have to be tested (e.g. people should not be testing getters and setters).

     Dev hints: